SwingGuy1024/SidecarChallenge/README.md

 1. Actuator.
 A simple health check method is implemented.
 1. Logging.
 Lots of logging is done at the debug level.

+## 3. Logging In Users

+There is no API for creating new users.
+The first time you attempt to log in, five users will be created.
+They are User1, User2, User3, Admin1, and Admin2.
+Each uses its username as its password.
+The three Users have the CUSTOMER role, and the other two have the ADMIN role.

+## 4. Broken, for now:

+Some of the unit tests don't work, and have been disabled.
+They used to work, and I'm looking into this.

 -- Miguel Muñoz